 You've been hearing from your constituents about a lot of things that you're not listening to them on.

-But let them call in about Iraq if they even are in these great numbers.
+But let them call in about Iraq, if they even are in these great numbers.

 And since they're moderate Republicans, they might be.

-Uh the Democrats knew full well what they had to do to win the House.
+The Democrats knew full well what they had to do to win the House.

 They had to get a bunch of conservative Democrats, pro-life Democrats, to run to the right of these Republicans who don't get it for who knows whatever reason.

-And those conservative Democrats are the ones that gave us this Stalinist Democrat leadership in the House of Representatives.
+And those conservative Democrats are the ones that gave us this Stalinist Democrat leadership in the House of Representatives, Nancy Pelosi, on down to Stenny Hoyer, and you name it.

-And they can't pass anything, they can't get anything done.
+And they can't pass anything.

 I don't mean to characterize them that way.

-They're quite they're quite dangerous.
+They're quite dangerous.

 But they can't pass any legislation.